-The site is considered suitable for slab on ground construction provided due regard is given to the ground surface slope and the fill is certified as being placed as controlled engineering fill.
+The site is considered suitable for slab on ground construction provided due regard is given to the ground surface slope.

 During foundation construction, should the subsurface conditions vary to those inferred in this report, a suitably experienced geotechnical engineer should review the design and recommendations given above to determine if any alterations are required.